 - Contemporary Service: Sunday at 10:30am

 Doors will be opened for the service 15 minutes prior to the service starting.

 Frequently Asked Questions

-How many people are allowed to attend?
+How many people are allowed to attend when we re-open?

 Are we following social distancing guidelines?

 Sanctuary and over-flow room seating has been reworked to insure social distancing guidelines.
 As you make your way to the center of the foyer an usher will seat you at a location appropriately distanced from others.
 Dismissal will be done row by row by an usher.
 Please socialize outside the building where you can assure a safe distance.
 Pre and post service gathering times such as our coffee and donut times will be suspended during this phase.

 We “highly recommend” all our attendees to wear a face covering (mask) per the (IDPH) guidelines for places of worship.
 All volunteers are “highly recommended” to wear a mask or face shield.
 Please understand that due to health reasons some attendees might not be able to wear masks.
 As soon as the IDPH makes face masks optional in public, we will also.